tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

 Visit any museum nearer to your school with your teacher and identify the bones of different animals including mammals.
 The famous Egmore Museum is in Chennai.

-**6.4.2 Evidences from comparative anatomy**
+### Evidences from comparative anatomy

 Similarities in structure between groups of organisms are accepted as indicators of relationship.
 For example, a comparative study of the forelimbs of different vertebrates exhibits a fundamental plan of similarity in structure.
 These relationships can be studied under homologous organs, analogous organs, vestigial organs, connecting links and atavistic organs.

-**Homologous structures** In vertebrates, comparative anatomical
+#### Homologous structures**

-studies reveal a basic plan in various structures such as fore limbs and hind limbs.
+In vertebrates, comparative anatomical studies reveal a basic plan in various structures such as fore limbs and hind limbs.
 Fore limbs of vertebrates exhibit anatomical similarity with each other and is made of similar bones such as humerus, radius, ulna, carpals, metacarpals and phalanges.

 Carpals PhalangesUlna RadiusHumerus